 Shapechanger.
 The Lord of Sloth can use his action to polymorph into a human, or back into his true form, which is a black pudding.
 His statistics are the same in each form, although if an attack or ability is designated as a specific form, he can only use that attack or ability while in that form.
 Any equipment he is wearing or carrying is transformed.
 He reverts to his true form if he dies.
 In human form, the Lord of Sloth is stocky and strong.
 He generally carries and fights with a greatsword and crossbow, which somehow remain drenched in the acid of his ooze form.

 Amorphous.
-While in ooze form, the Lord of Sloth can move through a space as narrow as 1 inch without squeezing.
+While in ooze form, the Lord of Sloth can move through a space as narrow as 1 inch without expending extra movement to do so.

 Spider climb.
-While in ooze form, the Lord of Sloth can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+While in ooze form, the Lord of Sloth can climb difficult surfaces, including along ceilings, without needing to make an ability check.

 Multiattack.
-The Lord of Sloth makes two melee attacks or two ranged attacks.
+The Lord of Sloth makes two melee attacks, two ranged attacks, or a combination of the two.

-Heal Self (Costs 2 Actions).
-The Lord of Sloth magically regains 24 (5d8 + 4) hit points.
+Heal self.
+The Lord of Sloth magically regains 27 (5d8 + 4) hit points.
+He can't take this action again until the start of his next turn.

 Sleep.
-One creature within 90 feet of the Lord of Sloth must succeed on a DC 19 Constitution saving throw or fall unconscious until it takes damage or someone uses an action to shake or slap it awake.
-The target can save again at the end of each of its turns.
+One creature within 90 feet of the Lord of Sloth must succeed on a DC 20 Constitution saving throw or fall unconscious until it takes damage or someone uses an action to shake or slap it awake.
+The target can save again at the end of each of its turns, ending the effect on a success.
+Once it has saved against this effect, it cannot be affected again for 24 hours.

 Those who live within half a mile of the Lord of Sloth's lair tend to be lazy and apathetic.
 Streams and bodies of water have a dark tint and taste acidic.
 If the Lord of Sloth is encountered in his lair, his CR is 18 (20,000 XP).
 On initiative count 20 (losing initiative ties), the Lord of Sloth takes a lair action to cause one of the following effects.
 The Lord of Sloth can't use the same effect two rounds in a row.